ibm-cloud-docs/Registry/registry_overview.md

 {{site.data.keyword.registrylong_notm}} supports Docker Engine V1.12.6, or later.

-Docker is required only if you want to push or pull images, or you want to run the `ibmcloud cr ppa-archive-load` command.
+Docker is required only if you want to push or pull images.

 Docker V2 Schema 2 images are supported.
 Manifest lists are also supported.
 For more information, see [Docker: Image Manifest Version 2, Schema 2](https://docs.docker.com/registry/spec/manifest-v2-2/){: external}.